 16. People who hear God's message of reconciliation (the gospel of Christ) change from current lifestyle (repent) and are baptized (immersed) are given the Holy Spirit to dwell in them.

-17. When Christ returns in the clouds (the 2nd coming of Christ) those in Christ will meet Him in the air.
+17. When Christ returns in the clouds (the 2nd coming) those in Christ will meet Him in the air.

 18. Is it necessary for one to recognize that he is a sinner on order to seek forgiveness?

 19. According to the scripture everyone has sinned.